jamesbrink/yeet/README.md

 ./yeet.sh
 ```

-Or if you created the symlink:
+Or if you created the symlink (look at you, being all professional):

 ```bash
 yeet
 ```

-### Command Line Options
+### Command Line Options (for the 0.1% who actually read documentation)

 ```
 Options: